Notice of Privacy Practices

 IV.
-Changes To This Notice of Privacy Practices
+Changes to this Notice of Privacy Practices

 You may also complain to the Department of Health and Human Services by contacting the Regional Manager, Office for Civil Rights, U.S. Department of Health and Human Services, Jacob Javits Federal Building, 26 Federal Plaza – Suite 3312, New York New York 10278, (800) 368-1019.
-DHLC will not retaliate or discriminate against you for filing a complaint.
+DEBORAH will not retaliate or discriminate against you for filing a complaint.

 VI.
 Electronic Notice

 This Notice of Privacy Practices is also available on the Deborah web page at www.DemandDeborah.org.